Sharp local smoothing estimates for curve averages: Proof of Theorem

 Here $\delta_{J+1} \leq \delta_{J+1}' \leq 1$ and $\delta_{J+1}'':= \delta_{J+1}' \delta_{J+1}^{\e}$.
 We also introduce

 We claim that

-Once we have the claim, by applying this inequality repeatedly, we get the desired result.
+Assuming the claim, repeated application of this inequality gives the desired result.
 So, let us prove the claim.
-For simplicity, let us use the notation $p(s):=p[\vec{\delta}_{(J+1)}](s)$.
 Apply Proposition \ref{0616.thm33} to the left hand side of \eqref{0629.831}.
 Then the left hand side is bounded by

-We consider two cases depending on the size of $\sigma$:
+We consider two cases according to the size of $\sigma$:

 So we write the right hand side of \eqref{0620.821} as follows.

 To deal with the first term, we use Proposition \ref{0618.prop71}.
 To deal with the second term, we use a decoupling inequality for a nondegenerate curve in $\mathbb{R}^{n-J-1}$.